Skip to content

 Training for school staff and trainee teachers

-To discuss training needs and prices please contact us by email.
+To discuss training needs and prices please Contact English as an Additional Language (EAL) by email.

 Advice, training and support for further educational establishments

-Please contact us by email for initial advice or to discuss traded support.
+Please Contact English as an Additional Language (EAL) by email for initial advice or to discuss traded support.

 Referral forms for individual pupils are available on the Durham Education Portal within the SEND and Inclusion network site.